 She Came from Heaven by Way of China

-Since November is National Adoption Month, for today's Miracle Monday, we're sharing Sister Linda Scolaro's amazing adoption journey she traveled with the Lord’s intervention.
+Since November was National Adoption Month, I want to share the amazing adoption journey we traveled with the Lord’s intervention.

 I felt such a peace.
 It was as if God was telling me that (in the context of my prayer) He would grant us a baby girl.

 A year later, I heard a radio program where a woman was describing how God led her and her family to adopt a baby girl from China.
 Although I was aware of the one-child policy that the government imposes on families in China, I did not know the plight of girls in this culture.
 The families have to pay a stiff penalty if they have more than one child.
 Many cannot pay this fee.
 If they have one or more girls, they may abandon them until they have a boy.
 The Chinese culture values males and their role in supporting their families financially.
 In the meantime, many baby girls are found along the sides of highways, in cornfields, marketplaces, etc. Then they are brought to orphanages.

 When I heard this, it weighed on my heart so heavily.
 The Lord began to place on my heart to adopt a baby girl from China.
 I told my husband of my vision and God's prompting.
 I began to research the adoption process.
 The Lord miraculously directed us to a Christian adoption agency.
 Their mission statement is based on James 1:27:

 Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.

 God then directed us to a Christian social worker who completed our home study.
 She even prayed for us when we experienced some hurdles.